What Is A Water Softener And How Do They Work?

 - Either timed or metered options available

-Benefits Of A Non-Electric Water Softener:
+Benefits Of A Non Electric Water Softener Valve:

 - No need for a power source to operate